tjandrayana/recap-calendar/README.md

 # how to use it ?

-## 1. Give start for this url repo https://github.com/tjandrayana
+## 1. Give star for this url repo https://github.com/tjandrayana

 ![](./img/star.png)